RBaykan/Spring_Security_Register_Email_Verificatino_Token/README.md

 The application should now be running on `http://localhost:8080.`

 4. Follow the `CreateDTO` object and prepare a JSON file accordingly, then send a POST request to the following address: `http://localhost:8080/api/user`.
+   This way, when a new user is created, the token will be sent to your email address.